dschmenk/LORES/README.md

 For both:

     /DPROFILE /DCGA_SNOW  : LRPROSNO.LIB

+## Samples and Demos

+Two samples used to develop the library API are TILEDEMO.C and SPRTDEMO.C.
+TILEDEMO.EXE can be built using software or hardware scrolling:

+    cl /Ox /I..\inc /DSW_SCROLL tiledemo.c ..\lib\lores.lib

+for the software implementation.

+    cl /Ox /I..\inc tiledemo.c ..\lib\lores.lib

+for the hardware implementation.
+This is a testbed program, so it isn't very pretty.
+There are some #define options to change how each of the software and hardware versions will run.

+A playable demo, [Maze Runner](SRC/MAZERUNR/README.md), is available in the SRC\\MAZERUNR directory.
+It is also builds four versions of the EXE for each option combination using the BUILD.BAT in the Maze Runner directory.

 To run on modern hardware, a DOS emulator such as DOSBox-X can be used.
 Note that DOSBox in it's current form has CGA emulation bugs (DOSBox-X works fine).